Lysistrata Jones

 Lysistrata Jones is a musical comedy adaptation of Aristophanes' comedy Lysistrata.
 The book is by Douglas Carter Beane and the score is by Lewis Flinn.
 After a critically acclaimed off-Broadway run with Transport Group Theatre Company, the show opened on Broadway in December 2011 and closed in January 2012.
 The show tells the tale of the men on a losing college basketball team whose cheerleader girlfriends refuse to have sex with them until they win a game.

-Plot
+Premise

-The plot of the musical closely parallels the plot of the ancient Greek play Lysistrata, with some artistic liberties to bring the story in to the 21st century.
+The plot of the musical is inspired by the plot of the ancient Greek play Lysistrata, with some artistic liberties to bring the story in to the 21st century.
 In the original play, Lysistrata leads the women of Athens to stop having sex with their husbands and lovers until the long-lasting Peloponnesian War is finally ended.
 In the musical, the men's basketball team at fictional Athens University has lost every game for the last 30 years when a cheerleader named Lysistrata "Lyssie J." Jones transfers to the school.
 Lyssie J. inspires the girls at the school to stop having sex with the team members until they finally win a game.